top of page

 and were often caught between cultures.

-This was a hard sell in those early days of American publishing over 40 years ago
+This was a hard sell in those early days of American publishing 50 years ago

 because of the narrow, white-minded, maleness ruling books.